 But that part’s just boring.
 What’s obnoxious about the ad campaign is the idea that, for women, what really matters about the ultimate battle between good and evil is whether it goes with her complexion.
 It affirms the stereotype that women are deeply trivial, shallow, and vapid.
 What interests us about Star Wars?
 Why, makeup, of course!

 If David — who also noted the inclusion of a single Asian model as part of the Dark Side — hadn’t asked me to write about this, I probably wouldn’t have.
 It feels like low hanging fruit because it’s just makeup advertising and who cares.
 But this constant message that women are genuinely excited at the idea of getting to choose which color packet to use as some sort of idiotic contribution to a battle of good versus evil is corrosive.

 Moreover, the constant reiteration of the idea that we are thrilled to paint our faces actually obscures the fact that we are essentially required to do so if we want to be taken seriously as professionals, potential partners or, really, valuable human beings.
 So, not only does this kind of message teach us not to take women seriously at all, it hides the very serious way in which we are actively forced to capitulate to the male gaze — every. damn. day. — and feed capitalism while we’re at it.

 This ad isn’t asking us if we want to be on the dark side or the light side.
 It’s asking us if we want to wear makeup or wear makeup.
 It’s not a choice at all.
-But it sure does make subordination seem fun.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+But it sure does make subordination seem fun.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.